Curriculum

 • If they were to build a generator again, what would they do differently next time?

-Early in the Foundational Leadership Course, during the Personal Growth Accelerator, we will help students understand their personality and others’, to better understand and appreciate their strengths, blind spots, and how they relate to others and the world.
-This module is integral to the Session’s broader goal of developing deep self-understanding, autonomous motivation, and alignment between one’s values and one’s work.
+Early in all Futures Forge courses, students understand their personality and others’, to better understand and appreciate their strengths, blind spots, and how they relate to others and the world.
+This module is integral to the Course’s broader goal of developing deep self-understanding, autonomous motivation, and alignment between one’s values and one’s work.
 Students start by reading a briefing document before the first discussion group.
 The briefing document shares some of the ways that learning about personality types helps, and some of the available resources.

 An Example FLC Module: Understanding Your Personality